Order of St. George: Description

 The Order of Saint George is divided into four classes, from the First Class to the Fourth class; the highest degree being the Order First class.
 The four classes are awarded sequentially from the fourth to the first.
 These four classes are individually identified by the size and manner of wearing the two principal insignia of the Order, the cross and the star.

 Cross: A white enamelled cross pattée with a central medallion bearing the image of Saint George on horseback slaying the dragon.
-The cross measures 60mm across in the case of the Order first class and is worn on a sash in the colours of Saint George (orange and black).
-The same 60mm cross is worn around the neck on a 45mm wide ribbon also in the colours of Saint George for the Order second class.
-The cross is 50mm across for the Order third class and is also worn around the neck but from a 24mm wide ribbon in the same colours.
-The Order fourth class is a 40mm cross worn on the left breast hanging from a pentagonal mount covered with a 24mm wide ribbon of Saint George.
+The cross measures 60 mm across in the case of the Order first class and is worn on a sash in the colours of Saint George (orange and black).
+The same 60 mm cross is worn around the neck on a 45-mm-wide ribbon also in the colours of Saint George for the Order second class.
+The cross is 50 mm across for the Order third class and is also worn around the neck but from a 24-mm-wide ribbon in the same colours.
+The Order fourth class is a 40 mm cross worn on the left breast hanging from a pentagonal mount covered with a 24-mm-wide ribbon of Saint George.

 Star: A four-pointed silver gilt star with a gold central medallion bearing the cipher of Saint George "SG" topped by a crown and surrounded by a black enamelled band bearing the motto of the order "For Service and Bravery" ("Za Sluzhbu i Khrabrost").
 The star is worn on the left breast for both the Order first and second classes.

 Ribbon: The ribbon of the Order of Saint George is orange with three black stripes, commonly called "George's Ribbon".
 It symbolises fire and gunpowder: the Russian colours of military glory, and is also thought to be derived from the colours of the original Russian imperial coat of arms (black eagle on a golden background).
 It was subsequently associated with the colors of the Russian and Soviet Guard units.
 Unlike the other classes, the Order of Saint George fourth class can be awarded to junior officers while the rest is for senior and flag officers.